After blogging for several years, I decided to take a break in October.

 Please don’t misunderstand me though.
 I’m not at all saying that WordPress is completely devoid of originality.
 It’s so lovely to see some of the writers I knew before my break still going strong and producing great content.
 And when I come across a blog I’ve never seen before in the Reader and have the chance to share in the writers’ personal thoughts, it reminds me of why I fell in love with blogging all those years ago.
 I’m just getting old and am entitled to have a good moan occasionally.

 How can we triumph over all these press releases and advertisements?
 I think more group events could be beneficial.
 They’re a positive way of giving existing bloggers a bit of extra motivation to keep going, as well as introducing new writers to the community.
 A great example is Blaugust hosted by Belghast over on Tales of the Aggronaut.
-Everyone is encouraged to post something every day throughout August, and the offer of prompts and mentorship can help achieve those goals.
+Everyone is encouraged to post something every day throughout August, and the offer of prompt

 The current situation at work and with the apprenticeship means I’m not able to commit to a regular posting schedule at present so I’m sitting back as part of Blaugust’s audience this year.
 But as a previous participant, I’d encourage anyone who’s thinking about it to sign up because it’s an amazing experience.
 I’m looking forward to reading the posts created for the event.
 This month is an opportunity to get to know the other bloggers around you and celebrate the hobbies we love.